 Your faculty team will schedule a Seminar Ice-breaker, typically between Sunday and Wednesday of Zero Week, as an informal meet-and-greet for student families.

 Wednesday, Aug.
-5, 9 a.m. to 2 p.m, is the County Fair: your incredible one-stop information fair to learn about on-post recreation; registration for fitness classes, youth sports, Scouts, trips; AND downtown churches, restaurants, arts, retailers, community-based non-profits, 'deals' and more.
+12, 9 a.m. to 2 p.m., is the County Fair: your incredible one-stop information fair to learn about on-post recreation; registration for fitness classes, youth sports, Scouts, trips; AND downtown churches, restaurants, arts, retailers, community-based non-profits, 'deals' and more.
 In a very informal yet organized setting, students and spouses and kids will enjoy the extraordinary outlay of all that is available to you this year.

-Friday, 7 Aug is scheduled for significant events to mark the beginning of the academic year.
+Friday, Aug 14 is scheduled for significant events to mark the beginning of the academic year.
 Convocation, at 8 a.m. in Bliss Hall, is the formal start to the Class of 2016 year.
 Opening Ceremony at 4 p.m.
-Friday, Aug 7 is an inspiring event for the whole family that features the Old Guard Fife and Drum Corps, the Army Drill Team, and the Army Band in a ceremony that reflects the significance of the student year at the Army's center for strategic thought.
+Friday, Aug.
+14 is an inspiring event for the whole family that features the Old Guard Fife and Drum Corps, the Army Drill Team, and the Army Band in a ceremony that reflects the significance of the student year at the Army's center for strategic thought.
 And, immediately following is the Welcome Family Picnic and 'boatyard wars' icebreaker event, at the swimming pool/picnic site, for students and families.
 Beach wear encouraged at opening ceremony and the family picnic.

 FAMILIES, do not miss these: Seminar Icebreaker ..
-County Fair ..
+County Fair ...
 Leader Resiliency Day ...
 Convocation ...
-USAWC Welcome Family Picnic
+USAWC Welcome Family Picnic.

 Zero week will serve as an orientation to the seminar, the resources available for you during the coming year, and the community.

-USAWC classes begin: Course One, Strategic Leadership
+USAWC classes begin with Course One, Introduction to Strategic Landpower

-Typical day is morning classes, afternoon reading & preparation 'Carlisle Casual' uniform (men in slacks, sport shirt and/or sweater; women in skirts or slacks with top or casual dress)
+Typical day is morning classes, afternoon reading & preparation; 'Carlisle Casual' uniform (men in slacks, sport shirt and/or sweater; women in skirts or slacks with top or casual dress)

 Students will have online access to weekly schedules that include academic event, date, time, location and uniform.
 Uniform will change throughout the year.

 Families adjust to the USAWC academic philosophy.
 For every 3 contact hours in seminar, expect 9 hours reading & preparing.
 RWR day this week is Friday, Sep.
 4.